CBICA/MRISnapshot/docs/source/usage.rst

 **3. Creation of the QC report**

-Run the report creation script with the output folder created in previous steps as the single input argument.
+Run the report creation script, providing as input the name of the folder with data files.
+The QC report will be created in the same folder.

 .. code-block:: console